msjimc/circularMT/Guide/README.md

 If there is room, the name of the feature is displayed in the arrow, otherwise it is written at 90 degrees to the feature.

 ### Both displays
 Features are draw even if one feature obscures another, this is especially obvious for the tRNAs genes.
 Since there is not enough room to write the tRNA's name in the arrow, it's draw next to it.
 If a number of tRNAs occur in tandem, the location of their names are adjusted to prevent them over-writing each other.
-However, the clusters of tRNA at about 6.7 Kb and 13.2 Kb contain multiple tRNAs, each duplicated in the tRNA and gene feature set, and due to the number of features ```circularMT``` as issues writing the names.
+However, the clusters of tRNA at about 6.7 Kb and 13.2 Kb contain multiple tRNAs, each duplicated in the ___tRNA___ and ___gene___ feature set, and due to the number of features ```circularMT``` as issues writing the names.
 This can be resolved by selecting which features to draw as described below.

 ## Selecting which features to display

-Just below the ```Select``` button, used to pick the data file, is a check box list control that lists all the different types of features found in the file (see blue box in Figure 4).
+Just below the ```Select``` button used to pick the data file, is a check box list control that lists all the different types of features found in the file (see blue box in Figure 4).
 In this case they are ***source***, ***D-loop***, ***gene***, ***tRNA***, ***rRNA***, ***misc-feature*** and ***CDS***.
-The names of the features and what they contain depends on the data file: another file may have completely difference list of features.
+The names of the features and what they contain depends on the data file: another file may have a completely difference list of features.
 If all the features are unchecked, no features will be shown in the display area (Figure 4).
 Figures 4 to 11 shows the effect of unchecking all the options and then checking each one in turn.

 ![Figure 4](images/figure4.jpg)